Conflicts of Interest

 Gifts and hospitality

 Any gift, item of hospitality or offer of sponsorship which is perceived to exceed £25 must be declared by the individual who received the offer for inclusion in the Gifts and Hospitality Register.
 All offers must be reported regardless of whether the item was accepted.
-This information will be recorded in the register which is available here.
+This information will be recorded in the Register of Gifts (link opens a PDF document).

 Procurement and tendering procedures